kutaycinar/ECE-471/Assignment 4/README.md

 Loss functions are able to calculate how close to a given ground truth value a set of predictions are.
 The losses calculated serve as the basis for backpropagation methods.

-In this segment a function is created to manually calculate the cross-entropy loss of a set of predictions and compare it with that calculated by Pytorch.
+A function is created to manually calculate the cross-entropy loss of a set of predictions and compare it with that calculated by Pytorch.
 SVM Multiclass loss is also calculated for illustration purposes.

 ```
 Manual cross-entropy loss: 2.2924874871969223